blahcat/blahcat.github.io/_posts/2017-06-25-qemu-images-to-play-with.md

 hard for a quick plug-n-play experience.

-Interestingly when developing `gef`, I talked with many people interested in learning about non-x86 archs but felt like they _<quote>_ don't know where to start _</quote>_.
+Interestingly when developing `gef`, I talked with many people interested in learning about non-x86 archs but felt like they _don't know where to start_.
 So my hope is that those images will be the start to a lot of fun.

-All the VMs come with 2 compiled ELF binaires: a very simple `hello-world` to start easy with the new architecture, and a `simple-bof`, which is a simple Stack Overflow ELF to start on the way of understanding memory corruption.
+All the VMs come with 2 compiled ELF binaires: a very simple `hello-world` to start easy with the new architecture, run it, start `gdb`-ing around it to understand the architecture basics (memory layout, function call convention, GOT+PLT, stack canary, etc.) and a `simple-bof`, which is a simple
+Stack Overflow ELF to start on the way of understanding memory corruption.